JulioUri/CFD_Numerics-for-the-Maxey-Riley-Equation/Figure-10/README.md

 - a09_PRTCLE_PRSTH.py: Script that has the class of a particle that given any field can calculate its trajectory using Prasath et al.'s method.
 The update method in this class calculates the trajectory of the particle.

 - a09_PRTCLE_TRAPZ.py: Script that has the class of a particle that given any field can calculate its trajectory using the Trapezoidal Rule.
 The update method within this class calculates the trajectory of the particle with a fourth order method, respectively.

-- a09_PRTCLE_QSCNT.py: Script that has class the of a relaxing particle that moves in a quiescent background for which there is an analytical solution, found in Prasath et al. The update method in this class calculates the trajectory of the particle.

 The resulting plots are saved within the folder VISUAL_OUTPUT.